What You Need to Know About Home Health Aide

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In 2016, there was an estimated number of 911,500 jobs in the United States for Home Health Aide.
+There were about 911,500 jobs for Home Health Aide in 2016 (in the United States).
 New jobs are being produced at a rate of 47.3% which is above the national average.
 The Bureau of Labor Statistics predicts 431,200 new jobs for Home Health Aide by 2026.
-There will be an estimated 168,600 positions for Home Health Aide per year.
+The BLS estimates 168,600 yearly job openings in this field.

 The states with the most job growth for Home Health Aide are Arizona, District of Columbia, and New York.
 Watch out if you plan on working in Maine, South Dakota, or North Carolina.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Home Health Aide ranges between $19,060 and $32,180.